thoufer/quhack_the_harvest/README.md

 Coordinates (39 3'13.21"N,  76 48'58.52"W)

 **Communication:** Have questions?
 Join our Flock team @ https://quhacktheharvesthackathon.flock.com?i=7ev1vvrwzl47lzl7
 **RSVP:** Please RSVP in the RSVP channel of the quhack_the_harvest team.
-Please note if you are non-FWS since this is a gated facility, and we will need to make sure to get you access.
+Please note if you are non-FWS/USGS since this is a gated facility, and we will need to make sure to get you access.

 # Project Purpose